Cautions, Guidelines, and Limitations for Firmware Upgrades

 Before you upgrade the firmware for any endpoint in a Cisco UCS domain, consider the following cautions, guidelines, and limitations:

-The Cisco UCS Manager GUI does not allow you to choose options that a release does not support.
-If a Cisco UCS domain includes hardware that is not supported in the release to which you are upgrading, Cisco UCS Manager GUI does not display the firmware as an option for that hardware or allow you to upgrade to it.
+The Cisco UCS Manager CLI does not allow you to upgrade hardware that is not supported in the release to which you are upgrading, Cisco UCS Manager CLI displays an error message if you attempt to upgrade hardware to an unsupported release.

 Configuration Changes and Settings that Can Impact Upgrades

 Depending upon the configuration of your Cisco UCS domain, the following changes may require you to make configuration changes after you upgrade.
 To avoid faults and other issues, we recommend that you make any required changes before you upgrade.

 Impact of Upgrade to Cisco UCS, Release 2.1(2) and Higher on Initiator IQNs Defined at the Service Profile Level

 If there are two iSCSI vNICs and both use the same initiator IQN (which is supported in Cisco UCS Release 2.0(1)), upgrading creates a single service profile level initiator IQN and resets the initiator IQNs on the iSCSI vNICs to have no value.